-Water, although a seemingly obvious choice for a standardized material, has an oPs lifetime that is dependent on temperature [Kotera2005], the gasses in solution [Shibuya2020, Stepanov2020] and the ion concentration in solution [Green1958].
+Water, although a seemingly obvious choice for a standardized material, has an oPs lifetime that is dependent on temperature [142], the gasses in solution [36], [37] and the ion concentration in solution [143].
 These factors can be mitigated by using demineralized or distilled water, but may still add a variability to the measurements.
 A more constant, solid state material would add not only additional calibration points, but would mitigate the latter two effects mentioned with water.
-The National Metrology Institute of Japan (NMIJ) has begun calibrating and setting measurement standards for material characterization [NMIJ].
-Two such materials for Ps lifetime analysis are quartz glass and polycarbonate, which have referenced lifetimes of 1.62 $\pm$ 0.05 ns and 2.10 $\pm$ 0.05 ns respectively [NMIJ].
-These materials were acquired and measured by S. Takyu et. al. who measured the values to be $1.56 \pm 0.08$ ns and $2.07 \pm 0.16$ for the two respective reference materials [Takyu2022].
+The National Metrology Institute of Japan (NMIJ) has begun calibrating and setting measurement standards for material characterization [144].
+Two such materials for Ps lifetime analysis are quartz glass and polycarbonate, which have referenced lifetimes of $1.62\pm0.05$ ns and $2.10\pm0.05$ ns respectively [144].
+These materials were acquired and measured by S. Takyu et al. who measured the values to be $1.56\pm0.08$ ns and $2.07\pm0.16$ for the two respective reference materials [33].
 These two materials give additional data points with values below and above the oPs lifetime of water allowing for a better assessment of a system's response for measuring oPs lifetimes.

 To test and validate the response of a clinically available PET scanner, the Ps lifetimes of quartz glass and water samples were measured in a Biograph Vision Quadra (Siemens Healthineers).
 Recent advances in the acquisition architecture of the Quadra have made it possible to acquire list-mode data composed of single interaction events within a given block detector.
 This list-mode data can be processed to measure triple-coincident events and generate TDDs, which can be used to extract the oPs lifetime.
-The quartz-glass samples were measured using three clinically available sources where droplets of the radiotracer solution were placed in between two quartz-glass samples.
-The measured TDDs were fit with the sum of three exponentially-modified Gaussian distributions where the three distributions represent the para-Ps (pPs), direct annihilation and oPs lifetimes.
-A Bayesian method was used to estimate the variables of the fit and the following oPs lifetimes for quartz glass were measured: $1.59 \pm 0.03$ ns using $^{82}$ Rb, 1.58

-$\pm$ 0.07 ns using Ga and 1.62 $\pm$ 0.01 ns using I [Steinberger2024].
+The quartz-glass samples were chosen as one of the clinically available sources where droplets of the radiotracer solution were placed in between two quartz glass samples.
+The measured TDDs were fit with the sum of three exponentially-modified Gaussian distributions to represent the components representing the para-Ps (pPs), direct, and ortho-Ps (oPs) lifetimes.
+A Bayesian method was used to fit the variables of the fit and the following oPs lifetimes were extracted: $1.58 \pm 0.07$ ns using Ga and $1.62 \pm 0.01$ ns using I [32].
 The measured lifetime for the Rb quartz-glass measurement is shown in Fig. 9.

 Fig. 9.
-Positronium time-difference distributions for quartz glass and water measured in a Siemens Biograph Vision Quadra.
+Positronium time-difference distributions for quartz glass and water measured using a Siemens Biograph Vision Quadra scanner.